brikkho-net/loopback-next/docs/site/migration/boot-scripts.md

    */
   async start(): Promise<void> {
     // Add your logic for start
-    console.log('This is a migrated asynchronized boot script');
+    console.log('This is a migrated asynchronous boot script');

-    // Retrieve the repository by key 'repositories.TodoRepository' const TodoRepo: TodoRepository = this.app.getSync(
-      'repositories.TodoRepository',
-    );
     const sample = {title: 'a todo sample', desc: 'Something to do.'};
     // Create the sample by calling TodoRepo.create() const result = await TodoRepo.create(sample);